-The BA Tiger Wall UL1 tent is a good tent for three-season backpacking, but mine was not durable enough.
+The BA Tiger Wall UL1 tent is decent for three-season backpacking, but mine was not durable enough.
 It was adequate for me in 2022 in severe storms and snow, and I like that it has a small footprint that is easy to set up and take down.

 Like the Copper Spur, I find this tent livable for a tall person.
 I’m over 5’11 and can sit up and move around without a problem.
-Condensation is not an issue, and the mezzanine and pockets on the tent’s interior provide plenty of space to stay organized.
+Condensation is not an issue; the mezzanine and pockets on the tent’s interior provide plenty of space to stay organized.

 FAQs – BA Tiger Wall UL1 Tent

 It is not freestanding.
 The Tiger Wall is semi-freestanding.
-You need to stake down the back corners.
+It would be best if you staked down the back corners.

-I did not use a groundsheet over the 500 miles I’ve used it so far, but I’m about to start using one because I can see the wear on the bottom of the tent.
+I have not used a groundsheet over the 500 miles I’ve used it so far, but I’m about to start using one because I can see the wear on the bottom of the tent.
 I would recommend a piece of Tyvek or polypro plastic.

 I put my inner tent in its waterproof stuff sack and turn it upside down before placing it in the outer pocket of my pack.
 This prevents rain from getting in the stuff sack.
-I stuff the fly into the pocket next to the stuff sack, so if the fly is wet, it won’t get the tent wet if the fly is wet.
+I stuff the fly into the pocket next to the stuff sack so it won’t get the tent wet if the fly is wet.